How Many Days a Week Should You Work Out?

 The truth is, it’s going to be very similar.
 I would still recommend sticking with 3-5 days of resistance training a week.
 On top of that, you’ll still want to prioritize active recovery.

-Finding the right balance here can be more tricky because you actually want to hover around your maintenance calories.
+Finding the right balance here can be trickier because you actually want to hover around your maintenance calories.
 This is the amount of calories you need to maintain your current weight.

-How Many Days Should You Work Out For Maintaining and Staying Healthy?
+How Many Days Should You Work Out to Maintain and Stay Healthy?

 You may be noticing a common theme by now.
 3-5 days of resistance training with daily movement can be beneficial, no matter what your goal is.